LTUC/amman-prep-d14/Class-01/lab/README.md

 3. **Skim the following resource:**
    - Read this resource carefully:
    [good-developer-mindset.](https://www.freecodecamp.org/news/learn-the-fundamentals-of-a-good-developer-mindset-in-15-minutes-81321ab8a682/)
-    - As the second paragraph in your README.md file, write what you learned from your reading.
+    - As the second paragraph in your README.md file, write what you learned from today's lecture.
    - Use different Markdown language features.
    - Do **A-C-P** (add, commit, push).